maytrue/build-script/README.md

 Purpose
 ======
-Collectition of build script for android and ios platform
+Collectition of build script for android and ios platform, especially for audio and video related library.